Cammeray

 Table Chart PROFILE FAQ

-Cammeray features high concentrations of lone person households, with a median household size of 2.2 people
+Cammeray features high concentrations of lone person households, with a lower-than-average median household size

 Family households account for 64.5% of all households, including 27.1% couples with children, 27.3% couples without children, and 8.9% single parent families.
-Non-family households make up the remaining 35.5%, with lone person households at 32.6% and group households comprising 3.1%.
-The median household size is 2.2 people.
+Non-family households constitute the remaining 35.5%, with lone person households at 32.6% and group households comprising 3.1%.
+The median household size is 2.2 people, which is smaller than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households